Workers’ Compensation: Receiving Benefits

 Payment of Medical Bills

-If your injury claim is accepted by the insurance company, all medical treatment that is considered necessary will be billed to your employers insurance company.
-Under Colorado law, the company is required to make payments or let you know within thirty (30) days as to why they will not be making a payment for a certain treatment.
+If your injury claim is accepted by the insurance company, all medical treatment that is considered necessary will be billed to your employer’s insurance company.
+Understanding the role of an insurance company in this process is crucial, as they are responsible for evaluating claims and determining which treatments are covered.
+Under Colorado law, the company is required to make payments or let you know within thirty (30) days why they will not be making a payment for a certain treatment.

 Wage Loss